elifelse/cursor-clean-architecture-demo/README.md

 - **List Results**: `GetBooksPagedAsync` results are cached for 30 seconds
 - **Cache Key Generation**: Keys are generated based on pagination parameters (page, pageSize, search, sortBy, desc) to ensure different queries are cached separately
 - **Cache Invalidation**: When a new book is created via `CreateBookAsync`, all book list caches are invalidated using pattern-based removal (`books:*`)
+- **Cache Logging**: All cache operations (HIT, MISS, SET, INVALIDATE) are logged via Serilog for monitoring and debugging

 **Example Cache Keys:**
 ```